0xMatthew/CLARA2/README.md

 - CLARA 2 uses a Langchain-orchestrated NVIDIA NIM `mixtral-8x22b` API call to process data extracted from PowerPoint slides.
 - The Mixtral response is passed to a Google/ElevenLabs TTS, and the generated `.wav` audio is in turn passed to Audio2Face.
 - Audio2Face, using LiveLink, streams the audio and animation data into Unreal Engine 5 to generate a real-time rendition of an AI MetaHuman presenter.
+- Thanks to LangChain’s role in abstracting NVIDIA NIM API calls, CLARA 2's LLM can easily be swapped out with minimal changes to the source code.
+In other words, as LLMs get bigger, better, and faster, so can CLARA 2.

 Check out the quick demo video for CLARA 2 here: